 The outcomes of the project are business cases and implementation plans of priority projects for development to provide a platform for long-term regional productivity gains.

-This project has received some government funding (from the Provincial Growth Fund (PGF)) to enable economic development, lift productivity and ensure people in the region can reach their full potential.
+This project has received some government funding (from the Provincial Growth Fund (PGF).
 The PGF is committed to ensuring the regional economy of New Zealand is built in a sustainable, inclusive and productive manner.